Windsor with kids - Castles in stone and Lego

 As you exit you have the option to eat like a king in the stone arched café.
 Visit in Covid to have the place pretty much to yourself, and pretend it’s really all yours.

-Windsor Castle - St George's Chapel
+St George's Chapel in Windsor Castle

 In the chapel there are so many heraldic flags, golden plaques, jewel encrusted panels and turned wooden posts wearing mini crowns you don’t know where to start.
 There are also many dead monarchs.